 Facebook is the largest online social network, so when they released a new official WordPress plugin a lot of people rushed to install it.
 It has a lot of features, many I have no interest in using.
 I’ve been testing the Recommendation Bar and it doesn’t produce particularly relevant results.
 It is supposed to recommend material my Facebook Friends like, which for me always seems to be a couple photos I posted years ago.
 It doesn’t matter what the current post is about, the Facebook Recommendation Bar always recommends the same thing.
 YARRP and DISQUS consider what post is actually being read when recommending related content.
 Facebook purely goes by popularity, even if the likes are half a dozen years old.

-I never thought too much of my DIY solution.
+I never thought too much before about my DIY solution.
 I just picked some posts that I thought were high quality or that analytics revealed were particularly popular over an extended period of time and added them as links in their own category in my sidebar.
 I then used wp_list_bookmarks to display five posts from this subset.
-My DIY solution does not consider what post is being currently read, but I have total control over which posts get recommended unlike every other option.
+My handcoded solution does not consider what post is being currently read, but I have total control over which posts get recommended unlike every other option.

 Does anyone use the Facebook Recommendation Bar?
 Is it useful?
 It seems to recommend not particularly high quality content and worse always recommends the same content, at least my DIY has some randomness.